-Our day of four wineries was still going along swimmingly.
-We had to knock out four of them on this day, as we had to visit the required 14 to fulfill the Passport Program to be prize eligible.
-But really, I can think of worse ways to spend a beautiful Autumn day in the Litchfield hills of Western Connecticut.
+Our day of visiting four western wineries was still going along swimmingly.
+We had to knock out four of them on this day, as we “had” to visit the required 14 to fulfill the Passport Program to be prize-eligible.
+I’m not complaining; I can think of worse ways to spend a beautiful Autumn day in the Litchfield hills.

 Neither Hoang nor I had ever really visited Brookfield before, but even if I didn’t have a few museums to pick up here, I think we’d be back just to enjoy it at some point.
 It seems New Englandy without all the pretension that plagues some of the more exclusive towns out here.

 And DiGrazia Vineyards fits that bill as well.
 It’s quite nice, but their sign (in 2008 anyway) is a piece of cardboard jabbed into the ground.
 Their tasting room is homey and inviting, but the tasting is provided in plasticware.
-Their wines are good, but lean towards the accessible with unique flavorings like pumpkin and spice.
+Their wines are fine, but some have unique flavorings like pumpkin and spice.

-Just off the tasting room is a semi-enclosed deck that is tastefully appointed with lots of different plants as well as a waterfall.
+Just off of the tasting room is a semi-enclosed deck that is tastefully appointed with lots of different plants as well as a waterfall.
 Once we went inside to do our tasting, Damian was far more interested in the “action” outside.
 So I opened the door for him and let him wander about.
 The proprietor was rather concerned that we just allowed our little kid to roam around, but I don’t really know why.
-(Now in 2012, as a parent of a typical kid as well as Damian, I fully understand her concern.)

 There’s no road by the building and trust me, Damian doesn’t wander out of eyesight and earshot… ever.
-(Plus, I could see him out the picture window the whole time.)
-He stared at the waterfall and counted gourds and pumpkins while Hoang and I got down to the business of wine tasting.
+(Plus, I could see him out of the picture window the whole time.)
+He stared at the waterfall and counted gourds and pumpkins while Hoang and I got down to the business of tasting wine.

 I didn’t taste the last two, as they were all for Hoang; a dessert wine with pear overtones and a spiced wine with sugar pumpkin, honey, and other spices.
-She absolutely loved it, but I knew from just smelling the empty cup that it wasn’t for me.
+She absolutely loved it, but I knew from just smelling the empty cup that I wouldn’t.